 Statement of Special Interest

-The McEwan Hall was built as stage two development following on from the University of Edinburgh Medical School which was completed a decade earlier between 1876-86 and adjoins it the West (see separate listing).
+The McEwan Hall was built as a two stage development following on from the University of Edinburgh Medical School which was completed a decade earlier between 1876-86 and adjoins it the west (see seperate listing, LB27992).

 Robert Hope-Jones is recognised as being the inventor of theatre organs in the early 20th century.
 He designed an organ incorporated an electro-pneumatic action, diaphones and resonator system which created very high wind pressure in order to imitate orchestral instruments.
 The organ creates a sumptuous and theatrically grand sound and is a very rare survival, only one other Hope-Jones organ is known to exist in Britain in Battersea Town Hall.
 The room housing the swell box is known as the coffin room because of the shape of the timber-clad swell box housing.